bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    > React JS is a JavaScript Library for building User Interfaces.
+It tries to solve the problem of making rich web applications and user interfaces using vanila HTML, CSS, & JavaScript by providing several component patterns, a Virtual DOM that it can manipulate much easier, and a state management model that allows your components to be aware of changing data in the application in real time.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+    > "Thinking in React" is a model of thinking about your web application that allows you to break your development up into descrete parts.
+In short, the model entails starting with a mock of the data you're going to use, breaking that data up into a component hierarchy, building a static version of the app using React, identifying the minimal representation of UI state, identifying where your state should live, and finally adding inverse data flow.
+    >
+    > Following this model of thinking about your web applications will allow you to maximize your use of react and make developing complex applications easier.

-- [ ] Describe state.
+- [x] Describe state.

+    > State is an object that lives on a component and contains data that determines how your component will render and behave.

-- [ ] Describe props.
+- [x] Describe props.

+    > Props (short for properties) are the parameters a component contains, often passed to a component from its parent component.

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` to retrieve all needed dependencies.
+- [x] Change directories into `./starwars` (`cd starwars`) and run `yarn install` to retrieve all needed dependencies.
-- [ ] Once you have installed the _node_modules_, run `yarn start or` to get your server up and running.
+- [x] Once you have installed the _node_modules_, run `yarn start or` to get your server up and running.
-- [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
+- [x] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.
 Follow these steps for completing your project.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [x] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [x] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [x] PM then will count the HW as done by  merging the branch back into master.

 Please note: